BinarSkugga/Skugga/README.md

 }
 ```
 Here is a method with the Get annotation.
 When no value is specified to the Get or Post annotation, the name of
-the method is automatically use to map a url.
+the method is automatically used to map a url.
 So to ping, you would go to '/api/meta/ping'.
 If the method name
 contains an underscore, it is replaced with a forward slash.

 > To expose an endpoint that contains an underscore, you need to set the value for the Get or Post annotation.